alibaba/GraphScope/docs/graphscope_for_graph_queries.md

   `String`, `List<int>`, `List<long>`, and `List<String>`.

 ### Limitations
-Because of the distributed nature and practical considerations, a few features are not supported:
 - Functionalities
   - Graph mutations.
   - Lambda and Groovy expressions and functions, such as the `.map{<expression>}`, the `.by{<expression>}`, and the `.filter{<expression>}` functions, and `System.currentTimeMillis()`, etc. By the way, we have provided the `expr()` [syntactic sugar](./supported_gremlin_steps.md) to handle complex expressions.